onemechanicgames/Unity-UIToolkit-DatePicker/README.md

 You can override the provided USS styles to match your project's theme.

 The components are designed to work with runtime UI Toolkit (not Editor UI Toolkit).

-📜 License
-This asset is licensed for use in your Unity projects as per the Unity Asset Store terms.